-The appliance features an pressure relief system that consists of two pressure relief hatches and two pressure relief flaps.
+The appliance features an pressure relief system that consists of two pressure relief hatches.
 It is essential that these function propely in case of an explosion.
 The movement and sealing capability of the pressure relief system always needs to be checked before installing and after service/maintenance work.